bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               **lock_info**: *dict*
                   Dictionary containing the updated information on the lock status after the request is processed.
-See the documentation on **lock** API for the detailed description.
+See the documentation on :ref:`method_lock` API for the detailed description.
 ------------  -----------------------------------------------------------------------------------------
 Execution     Immediate: no follow-up requests are required.
 ============  =========================================================================================